AJGreaves/familyhub/README.md

 - As a regular user of the Family Hub website, I expect to be able to connect to their social media channels, to keep up to date with new entires on the site.
 - As a user of Family Hub, I expect to be able to easily get in contact via a contact form.

-Parents of pre-school children have a large amount of say about what games their children are exposed to, therefore parental needs must also be at the forefront of any project designed for children in this age group.

 FamilyHub is a great way to meet these user needs because:
 - list items here